tyrann0us/Donation-Can/readme.txt

 == Upgrade Notice ==

+= 1.5.2 =
+This is a bug fix release.
+If you see all your donations and are collecting them just fine, you can safely skip this update.

 = 1.5.0 =
 This version contains many of improvements that make Donation Can easier to use.

 == Changelog ==

+= 1.5.2 =
+* Bug fix: Fixed a bug database upgrade bug introduced in previous version
+* Bug fix: Fixed a bug related to passing the selected currency to PayPal

 = 1.5.1 =
 * Bug fix: Database upgrades don't rely on the plugin activation hook anymore as WordPress doesn't call that method in automatic updates.